knurling-rs/knurling-session-20q4/src/sessions/display_sensor_data.md

 }
 ```

-`pub fn draw_numbers` takes the value of the figure, it's unit, the top_left coordinate of the position where the figure is to be displayed and `display` as arguments.
+`pub fn draw_numbers` takes the value of the figure, its unit, the `top_left` coordinate of the position where the figure is to be displayed and `display` as arguments.
 The display is returned.

 The next step is to create a fixed size `ArrayString` as write buffer `buf`.
 Use the `write!` macro to write a format string that contains the value up to 2 decimal places and the unit into the write buffer `buf`.